Paint Your Wagon (film)

-Paint Your Wagon is a 1969 American Western musical film starring Lee Marvin, Clint Eastwood, and Jean Seberg.
-The film was adapted by Paddy Chayefsky from the 1951 musical of the same name by Lerner and Loewe.
-It is set in a mining camp in Gold Rush-era California.
-It was directed by Joshua Logan.
+Paint Your Wagon is a 1969 American Western musical film directed by Joshua Logan, adapted by Paddy Chayefsky and screenplay by producer Alan Jay Lerner from the 1951 Lerner and Loewe stage musical.
+It stars Lee Marvin, Clint Eastwood, Jean Seberg, Ray Walston and Harve Presnell.
+The plot centers on a love triangle in a mining camp in Gold Rush-era California.

 The film was released on October 15, 1969, in the United States by Paramount Pictures.
+It received mixed-to-negative reviews and was a commercial disappointment, though it earned an Academy Award nomination for Best Music, Score of a Musical Picture (Original or Adaptation).
+This was the last film directed by Logan, who died in 1988.

 Plot

 When a wagon crashes into a ravine, prospector Ben Rumson finds two adult occupants, brothers, one of whom is dead and the other of whom has a broken arm and leg.
 During the dead man's burial, gold dust is discovered at the grave site.
 Ben stakes a claim on the land and adopts the surviving brother as his "Pardner" while he recuperates.

 Pardner hopes to make enough in the gold rush to buy some land and is suspicious of the fast-living Ben.
 Ben claims that while he is willing to fight, steal, and cheat at cards, he will never betray a partner.
 Ben will share the spoils of prospecting on the condition that Pardner take care of him in his moments of drunkenness and melancholy.

 After the discovery of gold, "No Name City" springs up as a tent city, with the miners alternating between wild parties and bouts of loneliness.
 The men become frustrated with the lack of female companionship, and the arrival of Jacob Woodling, a Mormon with two wives, is enough to catch everyone's attention.
 The miners persuade Woodling to sell one of his wives to the highest bidder.
 Elizabeth, Jacob's younger wife, agrees to be sold, as she is unsatisfied with her current husband.

 Still drunk, Ben winds up with the highest bid for Elizabeth.
 After being readied for the wedding by the other miners, he is married to Elizabeth under "mining law", with Ben being granted exclusive rights to her.
 Elizabeth, not content to be seen as property, threatens to shoot Ben on their wedding night if she is not treated with respect.
 Despite believing Ben is not the type to settle down, she views their arrangement as acceptable if he will build a cabin to provide her with some security for when he inevitably leaves.
 Ben, impressed by her determination, enlists the miners to help him keep this promise, and Elizabeth rejoices in having a proper home.